schneefux/brawltimeninja/README.md

   * Register a BrawlApi token and set `BRAWLAPI_TOKEN`
   * By default, the frontend will use meta statistics and assets from the production services

+### Storybook

+  * klicker is a package of generic UI components, they can be developed and tested without the frontend
+  * Enter `klicker/` and install dependencies: `yarn install`
+  * Start storybook: `yarn run storybook` (https://storybook.js.org/)

 ### Full stack

 In addition to the above: